Mental Illness Overview

 Social factors: family, peer relationships, culture, environment, socioeconomics, and life experiences such as trauma, abuse and neglect

 Mental illness can affect people from any religion, culture, economic background, or nationality.
 A number of factors are associated with mental illness.
 Some of these factors include:

 Family history: Most illnesses, both mental and physical, have a genetic component.
 This means that if someone related to you has a mental health difficulty, then you may be at higher risk for a mental health problem.

-Chemical imbalance: An imbalance of chemicals, called neurotransmitters, in the brain can cause a mental illness.
-Most drugs that are used to manage mental health illnesses try to correct this balance.
+Chemical imbalance: An imbalance of chemicals, called neurotransmitters, in the brain can cause mental illness.
+Most drugs that are used to manage mental health illnesses try to correct this imbalance.